 Other Notes

-In some cases, scammers will even have an active support channel for a brief time before closing off contact and disappearing with all the funds they happen to be holding.
-As a general precaution, it would be to limit your contact with new or relatively unknown organizations until further research.
+In some cases, scammers will even have an active support channel for a brief time before they close off contact and disappear with all the funds they can get.
+As a general precaution, limit your contact with new or relatively unknown people or organizations until further research.

 Related Articles